dodge2GitHub/cloudmobility/README.md

 4- I don't have any Exception Managing system created 5-Unavailable period is somewhat rudimentary, only stores one period at time, but i think it serves the purpose of the exercise
+6-I know my tests are not "time proof" meaning day only last as they are until the end of april